 This ain’t no zombie audiophile BS, the kind of sleep-inducing, reverb-drenched trash that passes for “female vocals” in bad audio showrooms around the globe.
 (Paging Diana Krall.)

-This is THE BEST ALBUM Babs ever made, and you can take that to the bank.
-It’s also one of the best sounding, if not THE best sounding of her later Monster Pop Productions.
+This is the best album Babs ever made, and you can take that to the bank.
+It’s also one of the best sounding, if not the best sounding of her later Monster Pop Productions.
 Can’t say for sure as I haven’t played all that many.
 Her first album is a true Demo Disc as well, but that one’s all about the Tubey Magical ’60s Columbia era, the Golden Age of Natural Sound, a world away from Guilty and its layers and layers of tracks.
 Having said that, there are multi-tracks and then there are multi-tracks.

 The engineers and producers here pull it off brilliantly.

 If you don’t feel something deep inside when playing this record, open up a vein and let some of the ice water in your system that passes for blood run out.